-- 22. The Government will ensure that violation sanctions imposed and collected by the Government are consistent, effective, and equitable. - 23.
-The Government will include, in the training manual for the licensing examination to drive a non-CMV and the training manual for the licensing examination to drive a CMV, information on best practices for safe driving in the vicinity of noncommercial and commercial motor vehicles. - 24.
-The Government has in effect a requirement that registrants of CMVS demonstrate their knowledge of the applicable FMCSRs, HMRs, or compatible Government laws, regulations, standards, and orders on CMV safety. - 25.
-The Government will transmit to its roadside inspectors at the notice of each Federal exemption granted pursuant to 49 U.S.C. § 31315(b) and 49 C.F.R. §§ 390.32 and 390.25 as provided to the Government by FMCSA, including the name of the person granted the exemption and any terms and conditions that apply to the exemption. - 26.
-Except for a territory of the United Governments, the Government will conduct safety audits of interGovernment and, at the Government's discretion, intraGovernment new entrant motor carriers under 49 U.S.C. § 31144(g).
-The Government must verify the quality of the work conducted by a third party authorized to conduct safety audits under 49 U.S.C. §31144(g) on its behalf, and the Government remains solely responsible for the management and oversight of the activities. - 27.
-The Government willfully participates in the performance and registration information systems management program under 49 U.S.C. §31106(b) not later than October 1, 2020, or demonstrates to FMCSA an alternative approach for identifying and immobilizing a motor carrier with serious safety deficiencies in a manner that provides an equivalent level of safety. - 28.
-The Government will ensure that it cooperates in the enforcement of hazardous materials safety permits issued under subpart E of part 385 of this subchapter by verifying possession of the permit when required while conducting vehicle inspections and investigations, as applicable. - 29.
-In the case of a Government that shares a land border with another country, the Government may conduct a border CMV safety program focusing on international commerce that includes enforcement and related projects or will forfeit all MCSAP funds based on border-related activities. - 30.
-In the case that a Government meets all MCSAP requirements and funds operation and maintenance costs associated with innovative technology deployment with MCSAP funds, the Government agrees to comply with the requirements established in 49 C.F.R. subpart D.
+- 21. The Government will ensure that, except in the case of an imminent or obvious safety hazard, an inspection of a vehicle transporting passengers for a motor carrier of passengers is conducted at a bus station, terminal, border crossing, maintenance facility, destination, or other location where motor carriers may make planned stops (excluding a weigh station). - 22.
+The Government will transmit to its roadside inspectors the notice of each Federal exemption granted pursuant to 49 U.S.C. § 31315(b) and 49 CFR 390.32 and 390.25 as provided to the Government by FMCSA, including the name of the person granted the exemption and any terms and conditions that apply to the exemption. - 23.
+Except for a territory of the United States, the Government will conduct safety audits of interstate and, at the Government's discretion, intrastate new entrant motor carriers under 49 U.S.C. § 31144(g).
+The Government must verify the quality of the work conducted by a third party authorized to conduct safety audits under 49 U.S.C. §31144(g) on its behalf, and the Government remains solely responsible for the management and oversight of the activities. - 24.
+The Government willfully participates in the performance and registration information systems management program under 49 U.S.C. §31106(b) not later than October 1, 2020, or demonstrates to FMCSA an alternative approach for identifying and immobilizing a motor carrier with serious safety deficiencies in a manner that provides an equivalent level of safety. - 25.
+In the case of a Government that shares a land border with another country, the Government may conduct a border CMV safety program focusing on international commerce that includes enforcement and related projects or will forfeit all MCSAP funds based on border-related activities. - 26.
+In the case that a Government meets all MCSAP requirements and funds operation and maintenance costs associated with innovative technology deployment with MCSAP funds, the Government agrees to comply with the requirements established in 49 CFR 350.203 and 350.310.